Plesiocathartes

 Plesiocathartes is an extinct genus of birds that lived during the Eocene to Oligocene period.
 It currently presents 5 species from Europe and North America.
-It was originally described related to New World vultures, but however recent studies has uncovered that the genus was more closely related to the cuckoo roller from Madagascar.
+It was originally described related to New World vultures, but recent studies have uncovered that the genus was more closely related to the cuckoo-roller from Madagascar.

+Distribution

+P. insolitipes fossils are known from Walton-on-the-Naze, a site stratigraphically located in the Walton Member of the London Clay Formation of southeastern England.